Revisiting 16-bit Neural Network Training: A Practical Approach for Resource-Limited Learning: Theoretical Analysis

-We validate Lemma~\ref{lem:twice} by comparing the performance of a pure 16-bit floating-point deep neural network to a 32-bit one on MNIST.
+We validate Lemma~\ref{lem:twice} by comparing the performance of a standalone IEEE 16-bit floating-point deep neural network to a 32-bit one on MNIST.
 Our implementation is done using TensorFlow.
 The 16-bit implementation follows the same architecture as the 32-bit counterpart, except that all floating-point operations are performed using 16-bit precision.

 Fig.~\ref{fig:err_tol} presents the results of our experiments, showing the classification tolerance $\Gamma$ and floating-point error $\delta$.
 Our findings indicate that the mean floating-point error has a magnitude of approximately 1E-3 with a variance of up to 1E-4, while the classification tolerance is approximately 1E-1 with a variance of 1E-2.
-In other words, the average classification tolerance is about 100 times larger than the average floating-point error, suggesting that Eq.~\ref{eq:twice}, namely $\Gamma > 2\delta$, holds for the majority of samples in the MNIST dataset.
-Additionally, we observed that in specific cases, floating-point errors can surpass the tolerance, reaching values as high as 9.95E-01 (presumably due to overflow/underflow situations).
+In other words, the average classification tolerance is about 100 times larger than the average floating-point error, suggesting that Eq.~\ref{eq:twice}, namely $\Gamma > 2\delta$, holds for most samples in the MNIST dataset.
+Additionally, we observed that in specific cases, floating-point errors can surpass the tolerance, reaching values as high as 9.95E-01 (presumably due to overflow/underflow).
 As a result, we anticipate that our 16-bit and 32-bit implementations will yield highly similar yet slightly different accuracy results.

 Our experiments confirm this expectation.
 Fig.~\ref{fig:dnn_accuracy} shows the accuracy results on MNIST comparing the performance of the two implementations.
 We observe that the training accuracy of the 16-bit model is close to that of the 32-bit model, while the 16-bit model achieves slightly better accuracy in terms of testing accuracy.